mspnp/iaas-landing-zone-baseline/04-networking.md

 The prerequisites for the [IaaS baseline](./) are now completed with [Azure AD group and user work](./03-aad.md) performed in the prior steps.
 Now we will start with our first Azure resource deployment, the network resources.

+**TODO-CK: Figure out what we need to do here.
+Taking out of user flow for now.**

 ## Subscription and resource group topology

 This reference implementation is split across several resource groups in a single subscription.
 This is to replicate the fact that many organizations will split certain responsibilities into specialized subscriptions (e.g. regional hubs/vwan in a _Connectivity_ subscription and workloads in landing zone subscriptions).
 We expect you to explore this reference implementation within a single subscription, but when you implement this at your organization, you will need to take what you've learned here and apply it to your expected subscription and resource group topology (such as those [offered by the Cloud Adoption Framework](https://learn.microsoft.com/azure/cloud-adoption-framework/decision-guides/subscriptions/).)
 This single subscription, multiple resource group model is for simplicity of demonstration purposes only.